14 Great Outdoor Breweries In AustinSome of the best places to enjoy a beer outside.

 This small brewery on the East Side has become a hot spot for lunch, dinner, and everything in between, in large part due to their large patio.
 By day, they operate as almost equal parts coffee shop and brewery.
 Their kitchen serves some surprisingly good tacos and tortas, as well as smaller snacks like fried chickpeas and queso fundido.
-Their taproom remains closed for now, but their patio has lots of picnic tables under light cover from the sun.

 Jester King makes some of the most uniquely-Texas beers in the state, in large part due to their open-air fermentation that collects wild yeast from their sprawling property out in the Hill Country.
 As a result, no two batches are ever the same, and many border on the edge of sour.
 The space feels more like a park than a brewery, with walking trails, free-roaming goats, canopies of trees, and picnic tables spread all across the grounds.
 They have a kitchen as well, with things like pizza and sourdough bread.
-The taproom remains closed, but the outside tables are available by online reservation, with two seatings daily.